eclipse-sumo/sumo/docs/web/docs/Simulation/Pedestrians.md

 ## Installation

 If you are on Windows, the latest release of JuPedSim is distributed together with the SUMO software distribution so no additional steps are required.
-Alternatively, if you want to build the latest JuPedSim version available on Windows, please have a look at [this page](../Installing/Windows_Build.md#How to build JuPedSim and then build SUMO with JuPedSim).
-If you are on Linux or MacOS, you need to build JuPedSim, then build SUMO (have a look [here](../Installing/Linux_Build.md#how_to_build_jupedsim_and_then_build_sumo_with_jupedsim) for Linux or [here](../Installing/MacOS_Build.md#how_to_build_jupedsim_and_then_build_sumo_with_jupedsim) for MacOS).
+Alternatively, if you want to build the latest JuPedSim version available on Windows, please have a look at [the build instructions](../Installing/Windows_Build.md#how-to-build-jupedsim-and-then-build-sumo-with-jupedsim).
+If you are on Linux or MacOS, you need to [build JuPedSim, then build SUMO](../Installing/Linux_Build.md#how_to_build_jupedsim_and_then_build_sumo_with_jupedsim).

 ## Use